Election Stress Disorder Is A Thing — Here's How To Cope

 Obvious?
 Maybe.
 But it bears repeating, because few people actually take breaks from their digital devices, and it’s easily the most powerful thing you can do to dial down stress.

-But the key is to not try to go totally dark.
-“Don’t cut yourself off cold turkey or you’ll worry about what’s going on,” Dr. Stosny warns.
+But the key is not to try to go totally dark.
+“Don’t cut yourself off cold turkey or you’ll worry about what’s going on,” Dr. Stosny warned.
 Instead, set time limits around your digital consumption: Give yourself a certain time in the day where you're allowed to check the news and social media, and cut yourself off before bed.
+Dr. Breland-Noble suggests the app Moment to help curb your screen time.

-“When [the internet] is anxiety-provoking, your brain is secreting cortisol, a stimulant to help you deal with stress,” Dr. Stosny explains.
+“When [the internet] is anxiety-provoking, your brain is secreting cortisol, a stimulant to help you deal with stress,” Dr. Stosny explained.
 Cortisol is meant to dip at night.
 Staying away from news in the evening can help improve your ability to drift off, and a good night’s sleep can actually help make you more resilient to stress.

 Another trick?
 Curate your social media feed.
 Yes, that means clearing out all your hate-follows — including your former high school classmates who love to share misinformation on Facebook (or is that just me?).

-“You know you’re not going to stay off completely, so make sure that what’s showing up is something you like,” Dr. Breland-Noble says.
-“Set your feed so that the only things that have the opportunity to show up in your feed are things that make you happy.”
+“You know you’re not going to stay off completely, so make sure that what’s showing up is something you like,” Dr. Breland-Noble said.
+“Set your feed so that the only things that have the opportunity to show up are things that make you happy.”
 That doesn’t mean you have to delete anyone who disagrees with you (sometimes, it’s useful to see fresh viewpoints).
 But mute anyone whose posts consistently tick you off.

 Advertisement